Skip to Content

 How to Protect the Endangered Species in Florida Everglades

-Unfortunately, the natural flow of water in the Everglades has been altered by human actions, resulting in the collapse of the ecosystem.
+Unfortunately, human actions have altered the natural flow of water in the Everglades, resulting in the collapse of the ecosystem.

 Since 1800, flood control projects and water diversions have stopped water flow between different parts of the Everglades.
 Large areas of land were converted into residential or agricultural areas.

 In 2000, Congress approved the Comprehensive Everglades Restoration Plan (CERP).
-It consists of 68 components that will restore, preserve, and protect the resiliency of the Everglades for generations to come.
+It consists of 68 components that will restore, preserve, and protect the Everglades’ resiliency for generations to come.

 Key projects, such as reservoirs to treat and store Lake Okeechobee’s overflow and efforts to restore the natural flows by bridging, will work in harmony to achieve a comprehensive and lasting restoration of the Everglades for years to come.